ddr533/TG_bot_mini_shop/README.md

  ### Start project in dev-mode
  - install and activate virtual environment
  - ``` pip install -r requirements.txt ```
  - add your tg token and admin id to .env
  - ``` python3 bot.py ```

  ### Options
- - Add admin_id in .env file for using bot command /admin
- - Saving users order by pickle
+ - Saving users and orders data by pickle

  ### Authors